Exploring the Three Sisters Rock Formation in Huntingdon County

 150 yards south of the Three Sisters, a powerline cut creates a sweeping vista in two directions.

-A panoramic view from a power line cutting near the Three Sisters Rock Formation, showing a forested landscape with early signs of spring, leading towards the northwestern horizon with hills in the distance, under a bright and clear sky in Huntingdon County, Pennsylvania.
+A panoramic autumn view from a rocky overlook near the Three Sisters Rock Formation in the Rocky Ridge Natural Area, showing a powerline corridor cutting through rolling forested ridges under a bright blue sky in Huntingdon County, Pennsylvania.

 Powerline cut 150 yards south of the Three Sisters.